 (d) Contribution on the Intervention on the Economic Domain (“CIDE”)

-The contribution on the intervention on the economic domain (contribuição de intervenção no domínio econômico, “CIDE”) is a federal levy assessed on amounts paid, credited, delivered or remitted abroad for the payment of royalties (other than for the licensing of software, unless there is a technology transfer agreement registered with the INPI) and certain services.
+The contribution on the intervention on the economic domain (contribuição de intervenção no domínio econômico, “CIDE”) is a federal levy assessed on amounts paid, credited, delivered or remitted abroad for the payment of royalties (other than for the licensing of software, unless there is an agreement registered with the INPI) and certain services.
 The rate is currently set at 10% and is payable by the company making the remittance.
 CIDE applies to:

-• the supply of technology;
+- the supply of technology;

-• the provision of technical assistance (support and specialised technical services), where there is transfer of technology;
+- the provision of technical assistance (support and specialised technical services), where there is transfer of technology;

-• administrative and similar services;
+- administrative and similar services;

-• the transfer and licensing of trade marks;
+- the transfer and licensing of trade marks;

-• the transfer and licensing of patent explorations.
+- the transfer and licensing of patent explorations.

 In some circumstances, imputation credits may be allowed as deductions of CIDE paid by the importer.
 Although called a “contribution”, CIDE operates much the same way as IRRF.
 In some jurisdictions, the CIDE withheld by the Brazilian payer might allow for an offset against the service provider’s income tax under reciprocity principles.
 This requires an analysis of the laws of the jurisdiction where the service provider is located.